desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 1. The Child DNS Operator SHOULD publish CDS/CDNSKEY records at the Child's apex, as described in [@!RFC7344].

-2. Each Bootstrapping Domain MUST be part of a securely delegated zone, i.e. have a valid DNSSEC chain of trust from the root.
+2. Each Bootstrapping Zone MUST be part securely delegated zone, i.e. have a valid DNSSEC chain of trust from the root.

-For operational or other reasons, a Bootstrapping Domain MAY coincide with a zone cut.

 ### Example